Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 #### Franchise Character (Non-English)

-> This commission applies only to characters, which franchise does not support the English language and requires Google Translate/DeepL to translate information to English.
+> This commission applies to characters, which franchise or lore sources does not support the English language and requires Google Translate/DeepL to translate the information given.

 | :---------: | :---------------------: |
 | Price: $100 | $110 with Lorebook + WI |